 25 grams of protein for each serving.
 16 flavors.
 Added vitamin and mineral blend.
 Rich, creamy texture that goes down smooth.
 Pleasant flavor that isn't too sweet.
 Helps build muscle and curb appetite.
 Low fat with few calories.

 Contains artificial flavors and sweeteners.

-27 grams of protein in a serving.
-Mixes well in water, juice or in smoothies.
-Almost tasteless.
+25 grams of protein in a serving.
+Mixes well in water, juice, or smoothies.
 No chalkiness or grittiness.
 Won't upset your stomach if you're lactose-intolerant.
 Good value for the price.
 Lasts a long time.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Whey isolate protein powder can help enhance your workouts and increase your feeling of satiety without raising your intake of fats and carbohydrates too much.
 It’s also a great alternative to whey concentrate powders for those who suffer from lactose intolerance because nearly all of the lactose is removed during processing.
 But while these powders are all processed in a similar way, that doesn’t mean they’re all the same.

 Each whey isolate protein powder contains differing amounts of proteins, fats, sugars, and other ingredients.
 Then, there are other factors to consider that affect the palatability of the powder, like taste and texture.

 Here’s a short guide to walk you through all of these factors so you can choose the whey isolate protein powder that’s right for you.

 The most important factors to pay attention to when choosing a whey isolate protein powder are the amount of protein, fats, carbohydrates, and sugars in the powder.

 Amount of protein